 There are different ways medications are used to stimulate the ovaries during an IVF cycle.
 These are called IVF protocols.
-If a woman is a poor responder, meaning she has very few egg follicles, she will be on a different stimulation protocol than a woman with polycystic ovaries who has lots of egg follicles.
+If a woman is a poor responder, meaning she has a lower ovarian reserve than is expected for a woman her age, she may be on a different stimulation protocol than a woman with polycystic ovaries who has a lot of egg follicles.
 (You can read more about this in IVF Stimulation Protocols.)

-There are many possible stimulation protocols.
-It may take multiple cycles of fertility drugs to develop the proper response in terms of the number and size of follicles that develop.
+There are a few possible stimulation protocols.
+It may take more than one cycle of fertility drugs to develop the proper response in terms of the number and size of follicles that develop.
 It might even be necessary to cancel a cycle after you have started the fertility medications and restart on a different protocol.
 Although this may be a disappointing result, remember that you are starting over with a better understanding of your body.

-Most egg retrievals are done under light anesthesia and are usually painless; however, some women report feeling some discomfort for the remainder of the day.
-After the procedure is complete, it is advisable to rest and not plan on returning to work or other activity.
+Most egg retrievals are done under light anesthesia and take approximately 10-15 minutes to complete.
+Most women do well after the retrieval and report mild to moderate cramping, similar to menstrual cramps.
+After the procedure is complete, it is advisable to rest and not plan on returning to work or other activities.

 An egg retrieval process generally includes the following steps:

-- The doctor inserts a long hollow needle into the ovary through the wall of the vagina with the help of ultrasound images.
+- The doctor inserts a long hollow needle into the ovary through the wall of the vagina with the help of ultrasound guidance.

-- When the needle punctures a follicle, suction is applied and the contents of the follicle are drained and transferred to the embryologist.
+- When the needle punctures a follicle, suction is applied and the contents of the follicle, including the microscopic egg, are drained and transferred to the embryologist.

 - The embryologist identifies and isolates the eggs from the follicular fluid.